 Understanding the Resident Profile Structure and Pages

-The 104 resident locations listed on Plate 71 of the Compton and Dry Map Book are shown on the grid above based on their relative location to the intersection of Lucas and Garrison and Central Presbyterian Church.
+The 104 resident locations listed on Plate 71 of the Compton and Dry Map Book are shown on the grid below based on their relative location to the intersection of Lucas and Garrison and Central Presbyterian Church.
 The numbers on the grid and list below reference the resident’s name and location on Plate 71.
 On the list below they are shown with their actual addresses from the 1875 Gould St. Louis Directory.
 Each Lucas and Garrison resident profile researched is or will be presented on its own web page.

 For the sake of organization and presentation, the 104 residents are first divided into three sectors, designated by the shading shown above.
-Sector one includes addresses closest to the intersection of Lucas and Garrison and sections two and three are located more to the south.
+Sector one includes addresses closest to the intersection of Lucas and Garrison and sectors two and three are located more to the south.
 (North on all the maps is to the right).
 Each sector is then divided into groups of between 12 to 15 residents.
 On the master list below, each name and address is shown with a Sector number (S) and Group number (G) and is color coded.
-Each group has its own web page and map which is listed under the St. Louis Profiles tab on the navigation bar.
+Each research group has its own web page and map which is listed under the “Saint Louis Profiles Research” tab on the navigation bar.
 That group’s resident profile buttons include the resident’s name, address and the extra information (rabbit trail/s) researched for that resident.
 Tinted resident profile buttons are live links to completed profile pages.
 White profile buttons represent targeted residents in the sector and group that are still being researched.